anton-k/mig/docs/src/00-foreword.md

 - `mig` - core library which defines DSL to build servers with API-schemas and functions to render it to low-level representation.
 - `mig-extra` - extra addons to the core library
 - `mig-server` - mig core with batteries and functions to run servers on top of warp.
-- `mig-client` - how to build HTTP-clients from the server code
+- `mig-client` - HTTP-clients from the server code
-- `mig-wai` - how to connvert low-level representation to WAI-application
+- `mig-wai` - connvert mig servers to WAI-applications
-- `mig-swagger-ui` - how to serve swagger for you app.
+- `mig-swagger-ui` - serve swagger for you app.

 ## Source code for examples